 In 2010, Sergeant Craig Grossi was an intelligence collector assigned to Marine RECON—the most elite fighters in the Corps—in a remote part of Afghanistan.
 While on patrol, he spotted a young dog "with a big goofy head and little legs" who didn’t seem vicious or run in a pack like most strays they’d encountered.
 After eating a piece of beef jerky Grossi offered—against military regulations—the dog began to follow him.
 "Looks like you made a friend," another Marine yelled.
 Grossi heard, "Looks like a 'Fred.'"
 The name stuck, and a beautiful, life-changing friendship was forged.
-Grossi’s uplifting and unforgettable memoir Craig & Fred: A Marine, A Stray Dog, and How They Rescued Each Other (William Morrow) published in 2017.
+Grossi detailed their uplifting story of friendship, courage, and positivity in his unforgettable memoir Craig & Fred: A Marine, A Stray Dog, and How They Rescued Each Other (William Morrow).
+Since their memoir published in 2017, Grossi and Fred have traveled the nation inspiring audiences with their incredible bond and uplifting message.
+Craig & Fred was named a Wall Street Journal bestselling book in December 2019.
+Grossi now returns with his next book, Second Chances: A Marine, His Dog, and Finding Redemption (William Morrow), ready to share the story of the next phase of their lives together working with a service dog training program in Maine State Prison.